hanckmann/MiLight-Control-Interface/README.md

 ## mci_parser.py

-In this file three API's are defined:
+In this file two API's are defined:
 - validate_command
 - execute_command